aws-samples/aws-iot-jobs-full-system-update/README.md

 ### Transfer the image

-Once the above process is finished you'll endup with two relevant files in the `mender-convert/deploy` folder:
+Once the above process is finished you'll end up with two relevant files in the `mender-convert/deploy` folder:
 * an `img.gz` file - this is the full image that need to be transferred to the SD card
 * a `mender` file - this is the mender artifact which is used by the mender client to upgrade the system